Kamikaye/SeedCount/README.md

 v3 is planned to be able to analyze seed colors.

+There is an example image in the repository to test the plugin.

 Don't hestitate to contact me if you have any questions.